ToppiOfficial/KitsuneSourceTools/README.md

 - Useful for converting Blender's Y-forward orientation to X-forward or Z-forward for Source.

 ### DMX Attachments
 - Export DMX model attachments using an Empty object with the `DMX Attachment` property enabled.
-- ⚠️ StudioMDL requires attachments to be parented to a bone.
-Unparented empties will not be exported.

-### Export Bones Under a Different Name
-- Allows exporting armature bones with a custom name via the `Export Name` property.

-### Vertex Bone Influence Count
-- Specify how many bones can influence a vertex (default is 4 for Source 2).

-### Simple JiggleBone Setup
-- Set up jigglebones on the armature and export values to QCI or VMDL.
-- Note: Jigglebones are not simulated in Blender.

 ### Additional Blender Toolkit
-Utilities to streamline rigging, weight painting, and mesh preparation:

 - **Bone Merging** – merge multiple bones into one.
 - **Armature Merging** – combine multiple armatures into one.
 - **Vertex Group Math** – perform basic arithmetic operations (`+`, `-`, `*`, `/`) between vertex groups.